GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 #### How

 W3C's [Introduction to Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/)
 is a good place to start.
-For testing, a majority of accessibility testing must be done manually.
+A majority of accessibility testing must be done manually.
 Tools like the [Accessibility](/lighthouse-accessibility/) audits in Lighthouse, [axe](https://github.com/dequelabs/axe-core), and [Accessibility Insights](https://accessibilityinsights.io/) can help you automate some accessibility testing.
-It's also important to use semantically correct elements instead of recreating those elements on your own (for instance, `a` and `button` elements).
-This ensures that when you do need to build more advanced functionality, accessible expectations are met (like when to use arrows vs. tabs).
+It's also important to use semantically correct elements instead of recreating those elements on your own, for instance, `a` and `button` elements.
+This ensures that when you do need to build more advanced functionality, accessible expectations are met (such as when to use arrows vs. tabs).
 [A11Y Nutrition Cards](https://accessibilityinsights.io/) has excellent
 advice on this for some common components.